ibnufajar1994/elt-data-warehouse/README.md

 **Product Dimension**
 - SCD Type: Type 2
-- Reason: The client needs a full history of all changes, especially for price and category changes.
+- Reason: The client needs a full history of all changes, especially for product & category names, also description changes.
 They want to keep this history indefinitely.
 - Implementation: We'll add "created_date", "expired_date", and "current_flag" columns to the dim_product table.
 When a product's attributes change, we'll insert a new row with the updated information, set the "expired_date" of the previous row, and update the "current_flag" flags accordingly.

 **Customer Dimension**